By Mehmet Kurtkaya

 A very good article on shamanism in Sumer

 With some reservations I suggest this article for further info on Bilgemesh (Gilgamesh) and Shamanism

 Amazon Kindle, Amazon Paperback,

 Discover groundbreaking revelations on the roots of modern civilization.
 How did we arrive to where we are?
 How ancient civilizations a world apart, Sumer and Maya were connected.
 An overview that covers a wide range of topics from human migrations 50000 years ago to Gobeklitepe, the first temple in history, the first matriarchal society with written records, Elam, and to the Sun Cult of the Hattis.
 Their origins and influence on other ancient civilizations including their neighbors, distant relatives: Ancient Egypt, Ancient Greece, Hurrian, Scythian, Oguz, Kassite, Gutian, Hyksos and more.
-(And all my articles on this website included.)
+(Many of my articles on this website included.)